larriereguichet/AdminBundle/README.md

 composer require lag/adminbundle
 ```

-> If you do not use flex, read the extra steps to install the bundle [here](https://github.com/larriereguichet/AdminBundle/tree/master/docs/install/install-without-flex.md)
+> If you do not use flex, read the [extra steps to install the bundle](docs/install/install-without-flex.md)

 ### Step 2: Configure the routing